smcpeak/smflex/flex.md

 any compilations errors (please report any you find to the email address given in the Author section below).
 You can then use C++ code in your rule actions instead of C code.
-Note that the default input source for your scanner remains *yyin,* and default echoing is still done to `yyout`.
+Note that the default input source for your scanner remains `yyin`, and default echoing is still done to `yyout`.
 Both of these remain `FILE *` variables and not C++ streams.

 You can also use `flex` to generate a C++ scanner class, using the